 - Survival Guides and Info – Your favorite guides and books are great to have around.
 You can even store an e-reader with the files on it if you have a way to keep it charged.

-Self Defense: The Final Pillar of a Survival Kit
+The Final Survival Kit Focus: Self-Defense

 - Firearms – You wouldn’t take a knife to a gun fight.
 If you are uneasy around firearms, taking classes and getting time in at the range learning proper technique and safety precautions can be one of the best preparedness decisions you can make.